jakesower/spectragraph/packages/memory-store/README.md

-# Data Prism Memory Store
+# SpectraGraph Memory Store

-A reference implementation and development utility for Data Prism that provides CRUD operations, querying, and relationship management for graph data stored entirely in memory.
+A reference implementation and development utility for SpectraGraph that provides CRUD operations, querying, and relationship management for graph data stored entirely in memory.

 ## Primary Use Cases

 **1. Reference Implementation**
-Memory Store serves as the canonical example of how to implement the Data Prism Store interface correctly.
+Memory Store serves as the canonical example of how to implement the SpectraGraph Store interface correctly.
 If you're building your own store (database adapter, API client, etc.), use this implementation as your guide for proper schema validation, relationship management, and query handling.

 **2. Development Stepping Stone**
 Memory Store provides a seamless transition path from development to production.
 Mock out your data model with JSON fixtures, develop and test your application logic, then swap to a production store when your real backend is ready - with zero code changes to your application layer.